-For more information, see "Searching Events Indexed in Traditional Storage" on page 21 and "Refining Search Results" on page 25.

-- 2 (Conditional) If you are using Sentinel with traditional storage, click Save as, then click Save search as filter. - 3 (Conditional) If you are using Sentinel with scalable storage, click Save as filter. - 4 Specify a unique name for the filter and an optional description. - 5 In the drop-down list, select one of the following options to specify the access for this filter: - Private: Allows you to make this filter private.
+- 1 Perform a search, and refine the search results as desired. - For more information, see "Searching Events Indexed in Traditional Storage" on page 20 and "Refining Search Results" on page 24. - 2 Click Save as, then click Save search as filter. - 3 Specify a unique name for the filter and an optional description. - 4 In the drop-down list, select one of the following options to specify the access for this filter: - Private: Allows you to make this filter private.
 Other users cannot view or access this filter. - Public: Allows you to share this filter with all users. - Users in same role: Allows you to share this filter with users who have the same role as yours. - Users in selected roles: Allows you to share this filter with users in specific roles.
 If you select this option, a blank field is displayed where you can specify the roles.
 As you type the role name, a list of roles is displayed.